nguyedt/GreenLabelingCausal/README.md

 # Causal Analysis of Green Delivery Slot Labeling

-This repository contains an applied causal research memo analyzing the impact of a real-time “Less CO₂” labeling mechanism on customer choice behavior and delivery efficiency for an online grocery platform in Singapore.
+This repository contains an applied causal research report analyzing the impact of a real-time “Less CO₂” labeling mechanism on customer choice behavior and delivery efficiency for an online grocery platform in Singapore.
+This report was paraphrased from my original report for conciseness and better readability.

 ## Project Overview